waldur/waldur-mastermind/docs/guide/structure.rst

       and they will be automatically connected to all customers (service that is "available for all" will be created as connection between service settings and customer).

-    Service
-      A standalone entity.
-Represents cloud service within Waldur and belongs to a customer.
-      Customer can have any number of any services.
-If service is "available_for_all" - it will be automatically connected to each customer project.

-    Service project link
-      Connection between service and project.

     Service property
       Represents any properties of cloud service usually used for a resource provisioning.
       For example: image and flavor in OpenStack or zone and template in Oracle.